noaskers/HappyWIKI/moderation/README.md

 {% hint style="danger" %}
 <mark style="color:red;">Punishments are only visible to staff members by default.
 By using</mark> '-p' <mark style="color:red;">after a punishment, it can be made public so everyone can see it in the chat.
 Use this in situations where you also want to warn others about the consequences of breaking the rules.</mark>
 {% endhint %}

+Note: Once a punishment has been made i.e. ban/mute/warn it must be recorded in the `#notes` Discord channel.
+You can additionally make notes in game with the command `/notes add [user] [punishment reason]`.
+Make sure that the note written gives an explaination about why the player has banned.
+It is advised that you attatch a screenshot of the punishment in the thread connected to the note.